ldci/redCV/README.md

 Only for Windows for the moment.
 Available for OSX and Linux ASAP.

-You need the lastest Red master version.
+#### You need the lastest Red master version.

 Tested with Windows XP and Windows 10.

+### NEW: June 28 2016

+rcvFlip routines are faster (written in Red/System).

+Motion detection sample added : you can use your webcam to do a video monitoring!

 ### NEW: June 22 2016
 Libs are improved for faster routines.